 ~ a contest for unpublished works ~

 The Great Expectations Contest is for unpublished material, including unpublished works from published authors*.
 Now in its 18th consecutive year, North Texas RWA can help you receive unbiased opinions from three judges on the first 5,000 words of your story.
-Get the results in a matter of weeks.
+Get the results within a month or so.

 *Please consult our rules if you are a published author.